• Latest

 Core web vitals

 Google announced it uses CWV to determine the loading speed of websites.
-Ensure you analyse your site’s screen loading time, visual stability, and ease of interaction, as low values may cause low ranking on Google.
+Ensure you analyze your site’s screen loading time, visual stability, and ease of interaction, as low values may cause low ranking on Google.

 Mobile-friendliness